News

 Facebook: @UConnGlobal | Instagram: @uconn.global

-This message was originally sent to students and scholars by email on May 23, 2025.
+This message was originally sent to all international students and scholars on December 23, 2025.

 Dear International Huskies,